gregsaun/BearExxa-V2/doc/design_goals.md

 When we released the beta BearExxa V2, the IDGA gear was unfortunately not available and so it's not supported yet.
 We will make the final version compatible with BMG IDGA or OEM IDGA (we don't know which one is best yet).
 However, we can guarantee that even without the IDGA the print quality is a big step over BearExxa V1 and 602 pattern (moiré, wood grain. inconsistency) has been drastically reduced.

 #### Would it be possible to use a stronger fan like the one on the MK4S?
-Yes we want to work on this but at the moment we focus on stock Prusa MK3S+ hardware.
+Yes we want to work on this but at the moment we focus on stock Prusa MK3(S, S+) hardware.

 #### Do you support MK3.5S?
 We don't know yet but it might be possible.
-We are [looking for help](https://github.com/gregsaun/BearExxa-V2/issues/1) if you try the adventure.
+We are [looking for help](https://github.com/gregsaun/BearExxa-V2/issues/1) if you want to try the adventure.